advance100/doc_webpack/webpack-introduction.md

 Almost everything can be added by plugins.
 In fact the most core features are added through internal plugins.

+Loaders define proprocessors for files.
+So any file type can be processed by the bundler.

 ### support

 A clever parser does static analysic on javascript to find relevant code fragments.